Remz-Jay/vim-config/README.md

 * A `.vimrc` with all required [Pathogen](https://github.com/tpope/vim-pathogen) modules.
 * A `.zshrc` for use with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 * A `.tmux.conf` for use with tmux
+* `Exuberant Ctags`, as TagBar will not work with GNU ctags.
+On OSX: `brew install ctags`

 The entire setup is primarily meant for use with Mac OS X, but is set up to be generic, so it might benefit others as well.